 Like cutting coverage to save, not knowing that the coverage is important.
-We must always bear in mind that the reason we get insurance is to make sure that in case of a loss, we will be covered.
+We must always bear in mind that the reason we get insurance is to make sure that in case of a loss, we will be part of the coverage.
 And neglecting important things should not be an option.

-Hence, here are the examples of the worst practices that you should avoid:
+Hence, here are the examples of the worst practices that you should avoid to save money on auto and homeowners insurance:

 This is one of the most common mistakes many homeowners make.
 Ensuring your house just for the amount of its real estate value will get you in trouble in case of a claim.
-You should always remember that your insurance must be able to cover if your house needs to be rebuilt again.
+You should always remember that your insurance must be able to cover if you need to rebuild your house.
 Moreover, most insurers require that you should ensure your home for the maximum cost to rebuild it or at least close to the amount.
 This kind of requirement is called the Co-Insurance Clause.
 You need to insure your home for at least 80 percent.
 Because if you fail to comply, you will get penalized which leads to reducing the money that you can get after a loss.

 To ensure that you will be fully covered, you might consider doing these options: